Blog

 Physical presence is the simplest form of nexus to understand and was initially the only form of nexus.
 When a business initiates a physical connection to a state, they have established physical presence nexus.
 Each state defines physical presence a bit differently, but in general, the following activities generate physical presence nexus:

-In general, if your clients cross states lines to perform any aspect of their job duties, they will have established a physical presence in that state.
+In general, if you cross states lines to perform any aspect of your job duties, you will have established a physical presence in that state.

 Economic presence is a bit more nuanced.
 Economic nexus exists when a business exploits a state’s marketplace for their own gain.
 Economic presence is defined differently in each state, but common activities that generate economic nexus are: